Heartworm in dogs and cats

-Heartworms affect a number of pets, including dogs, cats and ferrets.
-While cats are not a suitable host to heartworms, the parasites do very well in dogs.
+Heartworms can affect various types of pets, including dogs, cats and ferrets.
+While cats are not an ideal host, the parasites do very well in dogs.
 Heartworms are nowhere near as dangerous to cats as they are to dogs because the parasite is unable to live to its adult stage within a cat.
-In a dog, however, heartworms go through their entire lifecycle; they will grow to the adult stage, lay eggs and multiply until – if left untreated – the worm infestation may cause lung disease and heart failure.
+In affected dogs, however, heartworms go through their entire lifecycle; they will grow to the adult stage, lay eggs and multiply until – if left untreated – their infestation causes lung disease and heart failure.

-Thankfully, there are a number of ways to determine whether your pet is suffering from a heartworm infestation.
-There are effective Heartworm medications for dogs, but the same medications will not work for cats.
-The most effective treatment for cats is to prevent infestation in the first place.
+Thankfully, there are a number of ways to determine whether your pet is suffering from a heartworm infestation as well as effective heartworm medications for dogs.
+The same medications will not work for cats, however; the most effective “treatment” for cats is to prevent infestation in the first place.

-Depending on the number and stage of life of the Heartworms, symptoms will vary.
-The dog’s age and general state of health will also affect the symptoms that manifest.
-The condition will often go undiagnosed in cats because symptoms are subtle to non-existent.
-Coughing can occur in cats with large numbers of immature Heartworms, however.
+Depending on the pervasiveness and stage of life of the heartworms, symptoms exhibited in dogs will vary.
+The dog’s age and general state of health will also influence the symptoms that manifest.

-Symptoms in dogs will usually only show after the infestation has reached a severe state.
-At this point the Heartworm infestation will have matured and developed into a life-threatening condition.
-Symptoms will usually begin to show 3 to 5 years after the dog was first infected.
-The animal will begin to develop a cough that will become progressively worse.
+Symptoms in dogs will usually only show after the infestation has reached a severe state, which is around 3 to 5 years after the animal was first infected.
+Sadly, at this point the heartworm infestation will have matured and developed into a life-threatening condition.
+The dog will begin to develop a cough that will become progressively worse.
 After some time and if left untreated, the cough will develop into a wheezing and shortness of breath.

 Some further symptoms may include:

-- Lethargy.
-Your dog may show a reduced enthusiasm for exercise.
-They may pant more and their breathing may become laboured or wheezy.
+- Lethargy – the dog may show a reduced enthusiasm for exercise, it may pant more and their breathing may become laboured or wheezy.

-- Fainting.
-It is common for animals with severe infestations of Heartworms to faint after even light exercise.
+- Fainting – it is common for animals with severe infestations to faint after even light exercise.
 If your dog is fainting during or after physical activity it is essential that you consult your veterinarian for testing.

-- Abdominal Swelling.
-Your dog may develop abdominal swelling as it is a common sign of advanced Heartworm infestation.
+- Abdominal swelling – the dog may develop abdominal swelling, a common sign of advanced heartworm infestation.
 If your dog is noticeably swollen around the stomach and the area is sore or tender, seek assistance.

-Cats will develop less severe symptoms over time.
-Their symptoms are generally similar to that of feline asthma.
-You may observe coughing and some vomiting.
+The condition will often go undiagnosed in cats because symptoms are typically subtle to non-existent; however, coughing can occur in cats with large numbers of immature heartworms.
+Generally, cats will develop less severe symptoms over time.
+Their symptoms are fairly similar to those of feline asthma; you may observe coughing and some vomiting.

-Many people will get their dogs screened for Heartworm yearly, especially if they live in areas where mosquitos can be a real problem.
-Speak to your vet if you have any concerns for your pet’s health; Heartworm infestations will develop over a number of years before your pet will show any serious symptoms.
+Many people will get their dogs screened for heartworm annually, especially if they live in areas where mosquitos can be a real problem.
+Speak to your vet if you have any concerns for your pet’s health and keep in mind that heartworm infestations develop over a number of years before your pet shows any serious symptoms.

-The treatment of Heartworm disease is considered a risky business by veterinarians as it requires the use of arsenic-based medications to kill the parasitic worms.
-Before your dog is accepted for treatment, an evaluation of their health and general suitability will be undertaken by your vet and the risk factors properly accessed.
+The treatment of heartworm disease is considered a risky business by veterinarians as it requires the use of arsenic-based medications to kill the parasitic worms.
+Before your dog is accepted for treatment, an evaluation of its health and general suitability will be undertaken by your vet and the risk factors properly accessed.

 After treatment, the dog must spend a couple of months indoors and apart from other animals.
 Walks and any exercise at all should be postponed during this period as the heart needs time fully recover from the stress caused by the infestation.

-It’s true that Heartworm infestations can cause some serious health problems in both dogs and, to a lesser extent, cats but the good news is that the condition can be avoided with a number of simple steps.
+While it’s true that heartworm infestations can cause some serious health problems in both dogs and, to a lesser extent cats, the good news is that the condition can be avoided with a number of simple steps.

-- Mosquito Free Zone.
-It’s a simple enough measure but will have great effect.
-By keeping your dog away from mosquito infested areas like wetlands and bushland; places with stagnant and dirty water, they will be much less susceptible to Heartworm infection.
+- Mosquito free zone – It’s a simple enough measure but will have great effect.
+By keeping your dogs away from mosquito infested areas like wetlands, bush land and places with stagnant and dirty water, they will be much less susceptible to Heartworm infection.

-- Preventative Medication.
-There are a number of medications that are used administered with the aim to prevent the onset of a Heartworm infestation.
+- Preventative medication – There are a number of medications that are administered with the aim to prevent the onset of a heartworm infestation.
 Consult your vet for more information on the most suitable products for your pet.

-All breeds of dog and cat and even ferrets are susceptible to Heartworm infection.
-Animals living in mosquito infested areas and outdoor pets are far more likely to be exposed to the larvae.
+All breeds of dog and cat and even ferrets are susceptible to heartworm infection.
+Animals living in mosquito infested areas and outdoor pets are far more likely to be exposed to heartworm-carrying mosquitos.